storozhukBM/logstat/README.md

 A simple console-based that monitors access log file and prints summary statistics on the traffic as a whole.

+IMPORTANT: This tool reporting and alerting logic is entirely based on timestamps from log records, to eliminate dependency on I/O speed and enable possibility log-playback.

 Currently supported log formats:
 * [W3C](https://www.w3.org/Daemon/User/Config/Logging.html)